 To complete the 36 credit hour requirements for the Master of Education degree, students will be advised on an individual basis about appropriate coursework.
-Successfully complete the Action Research Project and Comprehensive Examinations.
+Successfully complete a Comprehensive Examination.

-Higher Education Administration
+Higher Education

-The Higher Education emphasis offers two areas of specialization: Leadership and Student Affairs.
-While complementary, the areas of emphasis are distinct.
-Skill and competence in specific educational administration areas are developed through individual and group assignments that combine theory with practical examples.
+The coursework in the Higher Education emphasis specializes in leadership and student affairs.
+Skill and competence in specific educational areas are developed through individual and group assignments that combine theory with practical examples.
 Students apply relevant theories to real-world higher education case study scenarios.
-The Higher Education Administration emphasis is designed to strengthen the leadership skills for educational administrators.
+The Higher Education emphasis is designed to strengthen the leadership skills for educational administrators.